aws-asean-builders/devsecops/Lab-1/README.md

 Now that we have our repos cloned and are ready to start checking in, let's stop to think about security.
 Exposed access and secret keys are often very costly for companies and that's what we're going to try and avoid.
 To achieve this, we're going to use a project called [git-secrets](https://github.com/awslabs/git-secrets).

-Git-Secrets scans commits, commit messages, and --no-ff merges to prevent adding secrets into your git repositories.
-If a commit, commit message, or any commit in a --no-ff merge history matches one of your configured prohibited regular expression patterns, then the commit is rejected.
+Git-Secrets scans commits, commit messages, and "--no-ff merges" to prevent adding secrets into your git repositories.
+If a commit, commit message, or any commit in a "--no-ff merge" history matches one of your configured prohibited regular expression patterns, then the commit is rejected.

 1\.
 Install git-secrets